LMBorderon/Projet_Python_Mongo/README.md

 Before starting, some tips :
 - All instructions are in FRENCH !
 An english version will come later.
 - Pymongo required
-- Use collection "books" in JSON file, to insert in your database MongdoDB.
+- Use collection "books" ( JSON ), to insert in your database MongdoDB.
 - Change the name of your database in config.py
 - Tests on main_project.py
 - Some instructions at the end may lead you back at the beginning, this means the file(s) doesn't exist.